 Questions (clarifications) Answers Comments What happens if there is a two foot entry on a Twizzle?
 If the skater is on two feet when starting rotation of the Twizzle, the Technical Panel must count the entry edge and rotations from the moment he/she is on one foot (skating foot) This might change the number of full rotations.
 The first Twizzle is finished on the right foot, then there is a step to the left foot and right foot leaves the ice and the second Twizzle is skated also on the right foot.
 How many steps between Twizzles is this?
 There is one step between Twizzles.
 This option is only possible for the Sequential Twizzles.
 This step between Twizzles may include several Turns on one foot such as Bracket or Rocker.
 Each push and/or transfer of weight while on two feet between Twizzles is considered as a step.
 Both Twizzles are skated on the same foot (e.g. right foot) which never leaves the ice, and there is a push with the other foot (left foot in the example) between Twizzles.
 How many steps will be counted?
 It is considered that there is one step between Twizzles.
 Each push and/or transfer of weight while on two feet between Twizzles is considered as a step.
-What happens if a loss of control with additional support (e.g. touchdown/stumble) occurs during one of the steps connecting the Twizzles (between 1st and 2nd Twizzle or 2nd and 3rd Twizzle)?
+What happens if a loss of control with additional support (e.g. touchdown/stumble) occurs during one of the steps connecting the Twizzles (between 1 st and 2 nd Twizzle or 2 nd and 3 rd Twizzle)?
 The Technical Panel will reduce the level by 1.
 The loss of control with additional support (e.g. touchdown/stumble) will not be considered as an additional step.
 However if more than two uncontrolled steps are performed during the Set of Twizzles, this mistake is considered an interruption for the partner who performed the error.
-Per Communication 2315: - Any loss of control resulting in an error of up to two uncontrolled steps is a stumble/touchdown - reduce one level.
-More than two uncontrolled steps is an interruption and any features/rotations from this point are not considered for the level.
-If a loss of control with additional support (e.g. stumble/touchdown by free leg/foot and/or hand(s)) by one or both partners occurs within a Set of Twizzles and the Set of Twizzles continues without interruption, its Level shall be reduced by 1 Level per error for that partner.
-If more than two uncontrolled steps are performed during the Set of Twizzles, this mistake is considered an interruption for the partner who performed the error. - Any loss of control resulting in an error of up to two uncontrolled steps is a stumble/touchdown - reduce one level. - More than two uncontrolled steps is an interruption and any features/rotations from this point are not considered for the level.
+Per Communication 2393: - Any loss of control resulting in an error of up to two uncontrolled steps is a stumble/touchdown reduce one level.
+More than two uncontrolled steps is an interruption and any features/rotations from this point are not If a loss of control with additional support (e.g. stumble/touchdown by free leg/foot and/or hand(s)) by one or both partners occurs within a Set of Twizzles and the Set of Twizzles continues without interruption, its Level shall be reduced by 1 Level per error for that partner.
+If more than two uncontrolled steps are performed during the Set of Twizzles, this mistake is considered an interruption for the partner who performed the error. - Any loss of control resulting in an error of up to two uncontrolled steps is a stumble/touchdown reduce one level. - More than two uncontrolled steps is an interruption and any features/rotations from this point are not considered for the level. and any features/rotations from this point are not considered for the level.
 If an interruption occurs during any part of the Set of Twizzles, the Set of Twizzles shall be identified and given a level according to the requirements met before the interruption.